 Should I Be a Graphic Designer?
-6 Questions You Should Be Asking First
+6 Questions to Help You Find Your Answer

-The collection of pamphlets you browse through while waiting for your daughter’s dentist appointment, a parenting website graphic that attracts your attention while scrolling through your newsfeed, or that billboard promoting a candidate for the next election: You are constantly surrounded by visuals designed to grab your attention and communicate a message that sticks in your mind.
+Whether it’s the collection of pamphlets you browse through while waiting for your dentist appointment, a fascinating graphic that attracts your attention while scrolling through your social media newsfeed or that billboard promoting the new restaurant in town, you are constantly surrounded by visuals designed to grab your attention and communicate a message that sticks in your mind.

 1. Am I versatile?